yankai364/Pirate-Dash-360-Tutorial/readme.md

 ### **1.1.
 What Are We Building**

 We will be re-creating a puzzle game that we did for the Facebook AR Hackathon, called [Pirate Dash 360](https://devpost.com/software/pirate-dash-360).
-It is an immersive 360° AR puzzle platformer game filter that utilises the phone's back-facing camera.
+It is an immersive 360° AR puzzle platformer game filter that utilizes the phone's back-facing camera.
 Players guide the pirate to the treasure by swapping directional tiles.

 > Note: We will be creating a simplified, one-level version of Pirate Dash 360.